 Institutional parameters are added to the federal calculation to determine eligibility for MICA aid.
 The MICA Financial Aid Application allow families to explain any unusual situation or special circumstances which may affect a family’s ability to contribute to the student’s educational expenses.

+The FAFSA collects information about the student (and parents for dependent students) regarding income, the number of family members, number in college, and financial related information to determine the financial need for the student.
+Although implied by the name, the Estimated Financial Contribution (EFC) is not what is expected for the family to pay; it is an index used to determine aid eligibility and estimated family contributions.
 Each family will have a unique set of characteristics, which will determine their family contribution as well as their particular aid package.
 The specific sources of aid contained in aid packages will vary from family to family.